 Below are a few ways to troubleshoot problems with Tangible Engine v2.
 If none of these options solve your problem, you can submit a support ticket at our support support site.

 Check the Service Log:

 While running, the Tangible Engine service will write events to a log, including start-up, client connection/disconnection, shut-down, and any errors it might encounter.
 This log can be found in the

 Appdata/Roaming/Ideum/TangibleEngine/Logs directory.
 This is the best starting point when the service is not behaving as expected.

 If tangibles are not being recognized, it might be a problem with the current profile.
 To check the profile, open the user interface window.
 If you're using a custom profile, make sure the file name in the profile box matches the file name of your custom profile.
 If not, make sure the Table Profile toggle is set to Using Default.

 If you are using the default profile and tangibles are not being recognized, you should next check that the default profile is the correct one for your table size.
-This can be done by either reinstalling Tangible Engine v2.0 and selecting the appropriate profile in the installation wizard, or navigating to
+This can be done by opening the file browser and selecting the correct profile, or navigating to

 Appdata/Roaming/Ideum/TangibleEngine and opening the